donaristos/Holographic_Abrikosov_Lattices/README.md

 * *Background*

-  The program that constructs the gravitational backgrounds which are dual to the Abrikosov lattice on the conformal boundary field theory.
+  The program that constructs the gravitational backgrounds which are dual to the Abrikosov lattice on the conformal boundary field. theory.

 * *Thermo*